MIT Media Lab

 Photo Dec 07, 4 21 19 PM3 (1)

-Co-designed an intervention that aims to mediate the urge to smoke by pairing a wearable device that delivers transcutaneous electric acupoint stimulation (TEAS) with a mobile application that provides Mindfulness-Based Relapse Prevention (MBRP).
+In the first semester of my masters program, I co-designed an intervention that aims to mediate the urge to smoke by pairing a wearable device that delivers transcutaneous electric acupoint stimulation (TEAS) with a mobile application that provides Mindfulness-Based Relapse Prevention (MBRP).

 Given the pervasiveness of cigarette smoking, high rates of relapse, and limitations of existing treatments, it is critical to explore new methods of relapse prevention.
 Our solution draws from acupuncture’s global use in treating addiction and recent evidence that non-invasive TEAS can reduce the urge to smoke after exposure to a drug-related cue.